lucianoayres/chatty-ai/README.md

 - 🎲 **Random Conversations**: Let fate decide your conversation partners for unexpected and exciting discussions
 - 🤖 **Autonomous Mode**: Watch as historical figures and experts discuss topics on their own
 - 📝 **Persistent Memory**: Each agent remembers your conversations
-- 🌍 **Multi-Language Support**: Chat in any language your Ollama model understands
+- 🌍 **Multi-Language Support**: Chat in multiple languages with your AI models

 ## Screenshot